 The Sue Ryder online community launched in June of 2015, and it came as a result of research that was done with service users of the Sue Ryder hospices.
 What did that research show?

-[00:08:01] Priscilla McClay: It showed that there was a need for people to have a source of peer support and someone to talk to when they have a family member or loved one who’s receiving hospice care or who’s approaching their end of their life.
-They wanted to be able to talk with people who understood, to be able to access advice easily 24/7 and so on.
-That they wanted to be able to talk to people in similar the situations.
+[00:08:01] Priscilla McClay: It showed that there was a need for people to have a source of peer support and someone to talk to when they have a family member or loved one who’s receiving hospice care or who’s approaching the end of their life.
+They wanted to be able to talk with people who understood, to be able to access advice easily 24/7 and so on and that they wanted to be able to talk to people in similar the situations.

 It also came out about that they wanted to be able to access expert advice as well.
-That lead to us developing a lot of online information resources because we didn’t even have much online information as far as this project.
-Our website was mainly a place where you could go to find out about the offline services or to support charity.
+That led to us developing a lot of online information resources because we didn’t even have much online information as part of this project.
+Our website was mainly a place where you could go to find out about the offline services or to support the charity.

-We also created some online information resources that try to answer frequently asked questions about terminal illness or at the end of life or practical concerns, such as tips, plan ahead for the care that someone wants to have by the end of their life.
-Also, emotinal issues, like bereavement.
+We also created some online information resources that try to answer frequently asked questions about terminal illness or at the end of life or practical concerns, such as tips to plan ahead for the care that someone wants to have by the end of their life and also, emotional issues, like bereavement.
 As you mentioned, that research because it was largely showing that people would need this resource, like pre-bereavement, when a loved one was dying.
 There was also some inclusion of bereavement support.

-Post launch, what we’ve actually found is that it has to moved away from that a bit.
+Post-launch, what we’ve actually found is that it has moved away from that a bit.
 Actually, the vast majority of conversations on the community are about bereavement now.
 The kind of palliative care, hospice care discussions make up much more of the heart of the community than we anticipated.

 [00:09:36] Patrick O’Keefe: What has that meant for the community itself?
 I imagine when you first launched, obviously, you were there right after, but when it first launched it was responding to that survey, right?
 The need for information, the need for someone to talk to, they’re finding out the news that this is happening and it’s a big change, and they want someone to talk to.